wandyezj/wandyezj.github.io/docs/_drafts/programming-languages-if-token-delimination.md

 Disadvantages:

-- no single line if
 - requires that block always start on the next line
+- no single line if unless types are derivable at compile time and there are restrictions on what is allowed to be in a statement.
-- condition can be spread across multiple lines and automatically derived if types are known in advance and there are restrictions on what can be in statements.
+- condition can not be spread across multiple lines and automatically derived unless types are known in advance and there are restrictions on what can be in statements.